![]() |

 Miss Trask - Honey's governess and manager of the Manor House

-Jane Dix-Strauss - a reporter for the Sleepyside Sun with an interest in
+Jane Dix-Strauss - a reporter for the Sleepyside Sun with an interest in arson

 Nick Roberts - an artist and classmate of the Bob-Whites